pgoddard10/IoT-Challenge-1/README.md

 devices.

 ## Task Specification
-(This information is copied from the Assignement brief found on Blackboard).
+(This information is copied from the Assignment brief found on Blackboard).

 Implement a simple game on the BBC Microbit that uses the LED matrix and at least two buttons or other sensors on the device.